taquitochowder/site/content/about.md

 Hi, I'm Thakee Chowdhury,
-a Rutgers Computer Science gradute who is currently a developer for TD Securities.
+a Rutgers Computer Science gradute who is currently a software engineer for Yext.

 The main goal of this site is to establish my place on the internet and